-But with any new credit card, there are plenty of questions to answer about getting the card.
-All the points and perks in the world don't mean a thing if you can't actually get approved for it.
-So who is eligible to apply for the Capital One Venture X card, anyway?
+But all the points and perks in the world don't mean a thing if you can't actually get approved for it.
+So who is eligible to apply for the Venture X card, anyway?

-Like every bank, Capital One has its own rules and restrictions you'll need to be aware of if you are thinking about applying for the brand new Venture X Card – or any Capital One card, for that matter.
-There's no one-size-fits-all answer, and there are a lot of factors that go into approval decisions for credit cards: credit history and credit score, income, open credit accounts, and much more.
-Capital One is notoriously secretive about exactly what it takes.
+Like every bank, Capital One has its own rules and restrictions you'll need to be aware of if you are thinking about applying for the Venture X … or any Capital One card, for that matter.
+And to complicate matters further, Capital One is notoriously secretive about exactly what it takes.
+While there's no one-size-fits-all answer, we've managed to learn a lot about what it takes to get approved for the Venture X card.

 Have You Recently Been Approved for Another Capital One Card?